Skip to main content

 The Roundhouse Birmingham

-A joint venture with the National Trust will see a unique and historic building, the Roundhouse Birmingham, become a lively place for city exploration and adventure.
+A joint venture with the National Trust has seen a unique and historic building, the Roundhouse Birmingham, being brought back to life.

 The Roundhouse, Birmingham